 - " Conflict/social cohesion

+- " Internally displaced people and camp closure

 - " Land issues

+- " Working within the Nexus modality

 - " Gender and inclusion

 Policy and systemic change objectives for the programme were developed through consultative processes involving LIFT's Fund Management Office and implementing partners.
 A preliminary set of six policy change domains were selected through a reflection on LIFT's comparative advantage with respect to a broader mapping of key policy issues in the context.
 These are: